rdz-oss/BattyBirdNET-Analyzer/README.md

 This expects that your training data is contained in subfolders that have the following name structure 'Lantin name_Common name' such as e.g. 'Antrozous pallidus_Pallid bat'.
 The labels are parsed from the folder names.
 You can also have folders for 'noise' or 'background'.

-The cross training itself uses the framework provided by BirdNET-Analyzer originally intended for fine tuneing the model to local bird calls or other wildlife in the human audible range.
+The cross training/ transfer learning itself uses the framework provided by BirdNET-Analyzer originally intended for fine tuneing the model to local bird calls or other wildlife in the human audible range.
 Essentially, it puts a thin layer of a linear classifier on the output of the BirdNET artificial neural network.
 Appears to also work for bats if sampling frequencies are adjusted.

 ## References and thanks